 Few days after submission of the thesis title, students will receive a notification to register with AlmaLaurea and to fill in the questionnaire.
 Filling in the form is mandatory.
-Further information you can find under Info for current students > Study guide > Graduation > Design and Art > AlmaLaurea.
+Proceed with the Registration through mySNS > AlmaLaurea questionnaire Further information you can find in the Study Guide: https://guide.unibz.it/en/graduation/designart/almalaurea-survey/